 - Place the pans in the oven as it heats, to melt the butter and get the pans hot.

-- In a mixing bowl, whisk together the eggs, milk, lemon juice, vanilla, almond flour, coconut flour and baking soda.
-Whisk until batter is smooth and free of lumps.
+- In a mixing bowl, whisk together the eggs, milk, vanilla, sweetener, almond flour, coconut flour, and baking powder.
+Whisk until the batter is smooth and free of lumps.
 Since the batter does not contain gluten, there are no worries about over-mixing.